allisala/compliance-radar322391/README.md

 **FIRST APPROACH**
 ---
-Our goal was to understand which departments are at risk of becoming non-compliant and what exactly they can do to prevent it.
-To do this, we built a model that predicts whether a department is non-compliant (compliance score ≤ 55) based on its behavior, audit results, and risk exposure.
-1. How the model works: we tested three different machine-learning methods, but we chose logistic regression because: it gives very clear, interpretable results, shows exactly which factors push a department toward non-compliance, and by how much.
-This transparency is important: instead of treating the model as a “black box,” we can understand the reasoning behind every prediction.
-2. Creating a non-compliance risk score The model assigns each department a non_compliance_risk value.
-   - A higher score means the department is more likely to fall below the compliance threshold (≤55).
-   - A lower score means the department is operating safely.

-    Because the model gives us the exact coefficients, we can clearly see which variables increase the risk and which ones reduce it.
-We can also understand how strongly each variable influences the prediction, which allows us to estimate how much the outcome would change if a department improved those specific factors.
-This turns the model into a diagnostic tool, not just a prediction tool.

-3. Turning model outputs into recommendations Based on the coefficients, we built a simple rule-based recommendation system that tells each department: what is driving their risk, and what specific actions would reduce that risk.
-   For example: If the model shows that “reporting gaps” strongly push the department into the non-compliant zone, the recommendation will highlight that issue and propose corrective actions.
-The recommendation system already works, but it can be improved by refining some special cases manually.
+**Predicting Non-Compliance and Building a Risk Framework**

+---
+1. Goal: the objective of this approach is to understand which departments are at risk of becoming non-compliant and what specific factors drive that risk.
+Instead of only reporting historical compliance scores, we use machine-learning models to predict the likelihood of non-compliance and to identify the underlying causes.
+This allows us to move from descriptive analysis (“what happened?”) to proactive decision support (“what will happen?” and “how do we fix it?”).

+---
+2. Training Models to Identify Non-Compliant Departments

+    We define non-compliance as a department scoring 55 or below, based on the distribution observed in the dataset.
+Using this threshold, we train three different classification models — Logistic Regression, Support Vector Classifier, and HistGradientBoosting — and evaluate them through cross-validation.
+Although all three models perform similarly, Logistic Regression stands out for its interpretability and high ROC-AUC.
+Predictions from this model allow us not only to classify departments but also to understand why each prediction is made.

+---
+3. Why Logistic Regression Was Selected

+    Logistic Regression provides clear numerical coefficients that describe how each variable influences the probability of non-compliance.
+This is crucial for our purposes: we do not want a “black-box” prediction but a method that explains the reasoning behind its decisions.
+With Logistic Regression, we can see which variables raise the risk, which ones reduce it, and how strongly each contributes.
+This transparency is the foundation for building targeted, actionable recommendations.

+---
+4. Creating the Non-Compliance Risk Score

+    The model outputs a probability value, which we interpret as the non_compliance_risk.
+A higher score indicates that a department is close to falling below the compliance threshold, while a lower score means the department is operating safely.
+Because this score is continuous, it gives a more nuanced picture than a simple “compliant/non-compliant” flag: departments near the boundary can be monitored early, before they officially become non-compliant.

+---
+5. Understanding What Drives the Risk

+    Since Logistic Regression produces explicit coefficients, we can identify the strongest drivers of non-compliance for every department.
+Positive coefficients are variables that increase the risk, while negative coefficients reduce it.
+The magnitude of each coefficient shows how impactful that variable is.
+This transforms the model from a prediction tool into a diagnostic tool, allowing us to understand which organizational behaviors contribute the most to compliance failures.

+---
+6. Turning Insights into Actionable Recommendations

+    Using the model coefficients, we build a rule-based recommendation layer.
+For each department, the framework highlights its key risk drivers and specifies which improvements would have the most meaningful impact.
+The system provides both “single action” recommendations and “combined portfolio” recommendations, depending on how many variables need adjustment.
+While the recommendation logic can be refined manually for special cases, it already produces clear, actionable guidance tailored to individual departments.

+---
+7. Final Output of the Framework

+    The final report generated by this approach includes the predicted compliance status, the non-compliance risk score, the assigned risk category, the improvement target, the top drivers of risk, and a customized action plan.
+This creates a complete decision-support tool that integrates predictive modeling with practical recommendations.
+By combining statistical modeling with interpretability, the framework helps the organization identify emerging risks early and intervene in a targeted and effective way.

 ---

 ## 7. Tools & Technologies
 (*Python, Pandas, Jupyter, etc.*)